open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-intern-orientation.md

 While you are free to work in your own style, we recommend you follow this basic daily routine:

 * Check Gitter interns room and your Gitter private messages.
-* Join the [OLE Google Hangouts meeting](https://talk.ole.org) if you are able to so you can follow what everyone is working on and get help fast.
+* Join the [OLE Google Hangouts session](https://talk.ole.org) if you are able to, so you can follow what everyone is working on and get help fast.
 * Check Waffle.io, if you have no issues assigned, assign yourself to issues relating to the project you wish to work on.
-* Write a post in [Gitter Standup](https://gitter.im/open-learning-exchange/chat) with the format mentioned above.
+* Write a message in [Gitter standup room](https://gitter.im/open-learning-exchange/standup) with the format mentioned above.
 * Review any issues or pull requests that have been added or changed on [open-learning-exchange.github.io](https://github.com/open-learning-exchange/open-learning-exchange.github.io) since last time you reviewed.
 * Work on your issues and write in intern chat any time you run into problems.
 * Make pull requests as early as possible so you can get feedback as you work.